mkobuolys/dartpad-workshop-segmented-state/src/bloc_event/instructions.md

 }
 ```

-If you run the app now, you should notice that _"on ShapeLoadStarted"_ is printed in the DartPad console once the _FAB_ is tapped.
+If you run the app now, you should notice that the `ShapeBloc` is lazily instantiated and _"on ShapeLoadStarted"_ is printed in the DartPad console once the _FAB_ is tapped.

 **Congratulations!** You have connected your UI with `ShapeBloc`!